Assessing the Option of Downsizing Your Home

 Strategic planning includes and evaluation of how taxes will impact your profit from the sale.
 You’ll want to understand any capital gains or other tax implications of the sale, especially if you aren’t rolling over the proceeds into a new home purchase, and determine any impacts on your overall retirement and estate plan.

 You may want to consider relocating to a state with lower property taxes or no state income tax.
-A professional adviser at BWM can help you assess all of the implications of your home sale and evaluate the best financial course of action to manage the proceeds.
+An adviser at BWM can help you assess all of the implications of your home sale and evaluate the most appropriate financial course of action to manage the proceeds.